TheGoodlike13/liberty_or_death/README.md

     sudo kinit bob

-Now I see one ticket with 'sudo klist' and two tickets with 'klist'.
+~~Now I see one ticket with 'sudo klist' and two tickets with 'klist'.~~ Never mind, I can see both with both, I was confused I guess.

 Furthermore, now 'ldapwhoami' gives the same error regardless of 'sudo' usage (Permission denied).